eetorres/fl_firmata/README.md

 Firmata Test Program using the FLTK GUI.
 This is a Firmata test program.
 FLTK is a great GUI to develop PC interfaces for microcontrolers.
 The program was tested with the Arduino UNO and MEGA 2560.

 This Git only has the code for the GUI app.
-In order to comunicate the PC with the Arduino, the SandardFirmata from File->Examples->Firmata must be loaded in the Arduino borad.
+In order to comunicate the PC with the Arduino.
+Using the ArduinoIDE the SandardFirmata from File->Examples->Firmata must be loaded in the Arduino borad.

 <img src="https://github.com/eetorres/fl_firmata/blob/master/imgs/arduino-uno-scopes.png?raw=true" alt="Mega">